Multiverse-of-Rudra/CodeAlpha_SQL-Injection-Detector-Data-Leak-Prevention/ReadME.md

 📊 Viewing Stored Data
 In MySQL CLI:
-sql
-Copy
-Edit
+sql:
 USE securedb;
 SELECT * FROM users;

+Or
-Or Use a GUI Tool:
+Use a GUI Tool:
 MySQL Workbench
 phpMyAdmin
 DBeaver
 Note: The info field will appear encrypted.

 🧪 Testing